Back at Home

-While moving back home can save money and help college graduates avoid debt, some respondents felt embarrassed or like a failure after they moved back in with their parents.
+While moving back in with parents after college can help graduates save money and avoid debt, some respondents felt embarrassed or like a failure after moving back home.
 It may be natural to feel this way in the beginning, but hopefully, these feelings of disappointment and defeat will eventually disappear as more millennials make the decision to bunk up at home.

 Mom and Dad—Roommates for Life

 Some college graduates take that welcome mat on the front porch quite literally as they head right back home after graduation to share a roof with their parents again—this time as adults.
 It's a decision that isn't just financially responsible, but one that can also create a sense of emotional relief and happiness.
 Some people are even happy to be living at home at 30 years of age.